In Memoriam . . . 🕯️

-We are honoured to welcome Professor Tom Mcleish, FRS, the Inaugural Professor of Natural Philosophy in the Department of Physics at the University of York, to lead a session of the International Interfaith Reading Group on Science and Region in Interfaith Contexts.
+Professor Tom Mcleish, FRS, the Inaugural Professor of Natural Philosophy in the Department of Physics at the University of York, was scheduled to deliver the Inaugural Lecture for the International Interfaith Reading Group on Science and Region in Interfaith Contexts, on September 20, 2022.
+Sadly, he couldn’t make it.

 Topic: Science and Religion: An Interfaith Invitation for Fresh Narratives.